Combinatorics via Closed Orbits: Number Theoretic Ramanujan Graphs are not Unique Neighbor Expanders: Introduction

 When $\Gamma_{n}$ is chosen by some explicit congruence conditions we get the Morgenstern graphs, which have plenty of nice properties, described in \cite[Theorem 4.13]{morgenstern1994existence}, and are very similar to the celebrated LPS graphs (\cite{lubotzky1988ramanujan,lubotzky1994discrete}).
-In particular, they are Ramanujan graphs and their girth is at least $4/3\log_{q}\left(\left|X\right|\right)$.
+In particular, $\Gamma/\Gamma_n$ is isomorphic to $\PGL_2(\F_{q^m})$, the graphs are Ramanujan graphs, and their girth is at least $4/3\log_{q}(|X|)$.